-You shot three ads with Tony, that was probably a record at the time, but you were on the verge of tears when you saw what Tony had shot and cut together on ‘Kick It’.
-(Bad tears by the way, not tears of joy?)
+You shot three ads with Tony Kaye, probably a record at the time, but with the Nike ‘Kick It’ one, you were on the verge of tears when you saw Tony’s first cut, bad tears, not the joyful ones.

 We opened the door and in bounds a very animated Tony Kaye.

-I think the first opportunity presented itself when Greenpeace needed a 3 minute film to highlight the potential environmental problems that were facing Antartica.
+I think the first opportunity presented itself when Greenpeace, they needed a three minute film highlighting the potential environmental problems facing Antartica.

-There was bugger all in the budget but fortunately Tony agreed to do it.
+There was bugger all budget, but Tony agreed to do it, fortunately.

-It was like no other shoot I’d ever been on; exciting, disorganised, dangerous, emotional,
+It was like no other shoot I’d ever been on; exciting, disorganised, dangerous and emotional.

-I remember Tony crying when our producer tried to explain that the commercial really had to be finished in time for an International conference on Antarctica.
+I remember Tony crying when our producer explained that the commercial had to be finished in time for an International conference on Antarctica.

 I can’t remember if it ever got finished on time?